Student Conduct

 DRESS AND ATTIRE EXPECTATIONS

-Students must wear clothing including both a shirt with pants or skirt, or the equivalent and shoes.
+• Students must wear clothing including a shirt, a bottom (pants/shorts/skirt/dress or the equivalent), and shoes.

-Clothing may not depict pornography, nudity or sexual acts.
+• Clothing may not depict pornography, obscenity, nudity or sexual acts.

-Clothing may not use or depict hate speech targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, religious affiliation or any other protected groups.
+• Clothing may not use or depict hate speech (including symbols of hate) targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, gender expression, religious affiliation, or any other protected groups.

 Oregon School Activities Association (OSAA) Sanctioned Events